WebOrigami/docs/src/content/pattern/deep.md

 ## Deep transforms

 Our transformation that converts markdown to HTML needs to be updated too.
-After its `get` implementation receives a value from the inner graph, it checks to see whether that value is itself explorable.
-If it is, the function applies itself to that explorable value before returning it.
+After its `get` implementation receives a value from the inner graph, it checks to see whether that value is itself a subgraph.
+If it is, the function applies itself to that subgraph before returning it.

 ```{{'js'}}
 /* src/deep/transform.js */